 Planting Into The Ground

 Remove any weeds from your chosen site and dig over the ground.
 If you have very heavy clay or a very poor soil, consider adding a little organic matter, such as compost, leaf mould, or well-rotted manure, to improve it.
-Make a hole and place the plant in it, spreading its roots out.
+Make a hole deep enough and wide enough to comfortably accommodate the whole of the roots and place the plant in it, spreading its roots out.
 Holding the plant at the base of the growing point, carefully fill the hole with soil, firming it up as you go.
 The base of the plant’s growing point should be just above the soil level when you have finished.
 Use a watering can to thoroughly wet the soil and water the plant in well.
 If the weather is hot, check the plant occasionally – these plants do not need to be continually wet but they will not tolerate bone-dry soil for more than short periods.

 If the weather is very hot when the plant is first planted up and it begins to wilt, simply trim the wilting foliage back.
 This will not harm the plant.

 Most marsh plants like a position that is sunny to partial shade.